John B. Montgomery: Biography

 Montgomery was born in Allentown, New Jersey.
 He entered the Navy as a midshipman during the War of 1812, serving in the attack on Kingston, Upper Canada, in November 1812, and in the capture of York in April of the following year; and for gallantly on board the Niagara in Perry's victory on Lake Erie, September 10, 1813.
 For his distinguished service he received a vote of thanks and a sword from Congress.
-In 1815 he served in Decatur's squadron in the war with Algiers, was made a lieutenant in 1818, and commander in 1839.
+In 1815 he served in Decatur's squadron in the Second Barbary War against Algiers, was made a lieutenant in 1818, and commander in 1839.

 His commands included the sloop-of-war Portsmouth in 1844, and the steam frigate Roanoke in 1857.
 He served as Commandant of the Boston Navy Yard from June 1862 to December 1863, and then of the Washington Navy Yard in 1865.

 During the Mexican–American War, in early June 1846, Montgomery and the ship he commanded, the USS Portsmouth, arrived in San Francisco Bay, then part of the Mexican department of The Californias (Las Californias).
 As a result, Montgomery was involved, albeit as a witness only and from a distance, in the events of the Bear Flag Revolt in which foreign residents, mostly American, revolted against the Mexican authorities in Sonoma.
 As a naval representative of the U.S. Government, he was deferred to by representatives of the Revolt, by representatives of the Alta California government and by other representatives of the U.S. On June 16, 1846, Montgomery sent a mission to Sonoma to investigate the conditions there, following the Revolt.

 On July 9, 1846, Montgomery and his detachment from the Portsmouth raised the American flag over the plaza in the town of Yerba Buena (today's San Francisco).
 The name of the plaza was later changed to Portsmouth Square, commemorating Montgomery's ship.
+The street running along the shore of Yerba Buena Cove was renamed Montgomery Street in his honor in 1847.
 At his direction, Lt.
 Joseph W. Revere also lowered the Bear Flag flying at Sonoma, California, north of San Francisco Bay and raised the U.S. Flag.
 The lowered Bear Flag ended up in Montgomery's possession and, in 1848, he delivered it to Naval authorities in Boston.
 Ultimately, in 1855, the flag was returned to California, where it was destroyed in the fires caused by the 1906 earthquake.

 In other action of the Mexican–American War, Montgomery blockaded Mazatlan for some months, and, with the assistance of Captain Lavalette in the Congress, captured Guaymas.
 He was made a captain in 1853.
 In 1859, Montgomery commanded the Pacific Squadron until relieved on January 2, 1862.

-Montgomery died at Carlisle, Pennsylvania in March 1872.
+Montgomery died on March 25, 1873, in Carlisle, Pennsylvania.
 His remains were interred at Oak Hill Cemetery, Washington, D.C.